This post may contain affiliate links. Please read our disclosure policy.

 Want more yummy vegan baked goods?
 I suggest trying out my Vegan Chocolate Chip Cookies, these AMAZING Peanut Butter bars, my PERFECT Vegan Sugar Cookies, and my Chewy Vegan Oatmeal Cookies!

 Hopefully by now you now how much I LOVE these muffins.
 They’re simple to make and the flavor is incredible!
-I’ve shared various versions of them over the years including these Vegan Blueberry Muffins and these Carrot Cake Vegan Muffins (which are going crazy on my blog right now!).
+I’ve shared various versions of them over the years including these Vegan Blueberry Muffins, my Oat Flour Vegan Muffins, and these Carrot Cake Vegan Muffins (which are going crazy on my blog right now!).

 Here’s why you’ll love these muffins: